AyrtonStout/Bamboo/README.txt

 Changelog-

 v0.38
--Item option now brings up a new panel that will crudely display consumables
+-Item option now brings up a new panel that will display consumables -Items are displayed in two columns of 4 items each -Cursor will no longer travel to items that dont exist -Item screen will now give an indication if no usable items exist -Floating combat text made into its own class and enumeration for easy expansion -Started fixing the rather badly coded inventory class but chickened out after seeing how much work it would end up being.
+Will return to it later -Health and mana potions now functional

 v0.37
 -Characters are now able to crit in combat